orbingol/NURBS-Python/docs/load_save.rst

 Loading and Saving Data
 ^^^^^^^^^^^^^^^^^^^^^^^

-NURBS-Python provides the following methods for loading curve and surface data from a file:
+NURBS-Python provides the following API calls for exporting and importing spline geometry data:

-* :py:meth:`.BSpline.Curve.load()` and :py:meth:`.NURBS.Curve.load()`
-* :py:meth:`.BSpline.Surface.load()` and :py:meth:`.NURBS.Surface.load()`

-Additionally, save functionality is provided via the following methods:

-* :py:meth:`.BSpline.Curve.save()` and :py:meth:`.NURBS.Curve.save()`
+* :py:func:`.exchange.import_json()`
-* :py:meth:`.BSpline.Surface.save()` and :py:meth:`.NURBS.Surface.save()`
+* :py:func:`.exchange.export_json()`

-These functions implement Python's ``pickle`` module to serialize the degree, knot vector and the control points data.
-The idea behind this system is only to provide users a basic data persistence capability, not to introduce a new file type.
-Since the data is *pickled*, it can be loaded with any compatible Python version even without using any special library.

-The following example demonstrates the save functionality on a curve:
+JSON import/export works with all spline geometry and container objects.
+Please refer to :doc:`File Formats <file_formats>` for more details.

+The following code snippet illustrates a B-spline curve generation and its JSON export:

 .. code-block:: python
     :linenos: